Department of Chemistry

 CH 108.
 Introductory Chemistry II Laboratory.
 1 Hour.

 Emphasizes development of lab skills and demonstration of phenomena covered in CH 107.
-(Core Area III) Not applicable to a major or minor in chemistry.
+Not applicable to a major or minor in chemistry.
 Writing assignments structured to build on scientific reasoning.
-Quantitative Literacy is a significant component of this course (QEP).
+Quantitative Literacy is a significant component of this course.
 Concurrent enrollment in or prior completion of CH 107 strongly recommended.
+This course meets Blazer Core Curriculum Scientific Inquiry.

 CH 115.
 General Chemistry I. 3 Hours.